teriyaki-source/C_LAB_5_MTRX2700/README.md

 ### Task 1:
 Author: Yunkan Luo
 #### Exercises:
-    a,b,c): Using the user input button on the board to change the pattern of LEDs. d):     Restrict the speed the pattern can be changed
+    a,b,c): Using the user input button on the board and treat it as an interrupt to change the pattern of LEDs. d):     Restrict the speed the pattern can be changed
 #### Instruction:
     *Press the user input button and the LEDs would be changed.
     *The time between two changes is set to be 1 second by default setting.
-    *Everytime the button is pressed one more LED would be light up, when all 8 LEDs are on, pressing the button would clear all the LEDs.
+    *The first time pressing the button would light up one LED, and any presses after that will shift the LED to the nearby location.
     *DO NOT make changes to any values inside the functions and definitions other than 'DELAY' inside "timer.h" file
 #### Testing Procedure:
     *The time length between two changes of LEDs can be customised by changing the defined constant 'DELAY' inside "timer.h" file (unit milliseconds).